4 minute read

 An occlusive leaves oil on the skin’s surface to slow water loss—such as mineral oil, jojoba oil, olive oil, evening primrose oil, or silicone oil.

-The Curology moisturizer contains hyaluronic acid and glycerine (humectants) and dimethicone silicone (emollient and occlusive), so it really locks the moisture into your skin and keeps you hydrated over time.
+Our gel moisturizer contains hyaluronic acid and glycerine (humectants) and dimethicone silicone (emollient and occlusive), so it really locks the moisture into your skin and keeps you hydrated over time.
 Its gel-cream hybrid texture is buildable, breathable, and light as a cloud, so it blends into skin easily and even layers under makeup.
+Our rich moisturizer features a combination of hyaluronic acid, shea butter, aloe, glycerin, squalane, and allantoin—so all of your moisturizing and moisture-locking bases are covered, and then some!

 Acne-prone skin has less of the naturally occurring fats in the skin (lipids called ceramides).
 But that’s not a good thing!
 Without them, the skin doesn’t function as a protective barrier, which can mean more pimples.
 We know it can be a headache — acne treatments can make your skin dry, which harms the skin barrier.
 The Curology moisturizer is designed to work perfectly for that.
 It’s also good to reach for moisturizers that contain these ceramides, such as CeraVe AM Facial Moisturizing Lotion SPF 30.